bioboot/bggn213_f17/class-material/05_blast-03.md

   and do you notice anything interesting about the names?
 (They're all predicted/inferred genes.)
 What does this suggest about that "quadrant" of the data?

+  # We will learn all about R in the next class!